ArielMelni/Optimized-GeneCorr/README.md

 | Streaming mean/variance | Saves memory and avoids storing all permutation matrices |
 | Optimized libraries (`CorALS`) | Fast correlation calculation for high-dimensional data |

+- In order to run the code, first compilation is required, which allows for much of the speed optimizations.

 ---